- What is Federal Work-Study (FWS)?

 - Must I accept the job offered to me?

 You will have an opportunity to consider the jobs available at the time you want to start working.
 After interviewing with a department supervisor, you decide whether or not to accept the job.
-If you decide not to accept a job, you may consider other jobs which are available, on a first-come, first-served basis.
+If you decide not to accept a job, you may consider other jobs that are available, on a first-come, first-served basis.

 - Am I paid to study?